boots-edu/textbook/source/text/7-exceptions_code_qual/exceptions.md

 ```

 Now, if I try to create a polygon with less than 3 or more than 10 points, an exception is thrown.
 If not, then program execution continues normally.
-If we don’t handle this exception, the program will terminate (letting us know to either handle the exception, or fix the calling code to prevent it.
+If we don't handle this exception, the program will terminate (letting us know to either handle the exception, or fix the calling code to prevent it.

 Where else might exception handling help us find issues with our drawing program?